XpressAI/xircuits.io/docs/technical-concepts/xircuits-component-library.md

   - glossary
 ---

-* A Xircuits component library is a repository or directory that contains xircuits component codes that can be rendered and run in a Xircuits canvas.
+* A Xircuits component library is a repository or directory that contains Xircuits component codes that can be rendered and run in a Xircuits canvas.
 * A component library should be framework focused (tensorflow, pyspark, pycaret, etc).
 * A component library repository should focus on one framework at a time and keep other library / frameworks imports to a minimum.
 * The structure should contain `__init__.py`, the component_code.py, the requirements.txt, and optionally an `examples` directory, as below: